Coronavirus (COVID-19): Keeping Families Healthy

 Set regular meal and snack times to avoid all-day grazing.
 Serve 3 meals and 1 to 2 scheduled snacks each day.
 When it's time to eat, have kids sit at the table and not in front of a screen.
 This way, kids are focused on the food in front of them and less likely to overeat.

 Make your home a healthy food zone.
 Put the focus on:

-whole grains, such as whole-grain bread, brown rice, quinoa,
+- whole grains, such as whole-grain bread, brown rice, quinoa, and whole-wheat pasta

 What Kinds of Food Should We Avoid?

 Chips, cookies, and ice cream are OK once in a while, but not every day.
 Keep junk food and treats out of the house so your kids are not tempted.

 Save sugary drinks, like soda, juice, sports drinks, and sweet teas for special times.
 Offer water and milk instead.